Our team of seasoned industry veterans can anticipate your study challenges and proactively seek solutions.

 President & CEO

-As CEO, FitzGerald drives strategy, innovation, business development and quality in clinical research for the FHI Clinical team.
-He oversees 50 team members across 15 countries who are dedicated to achieving social impact by addressing unmet research needs in dozens of therapeutic areas.
+As CEO, Ted FitzGerald drives strategy, innovation, business development and quality in clinical research for the FHI Clinical team.
+He oversees more than 50 team members across 15 countries who are dedicated to achieving social impact by addressing unmet research needs in dozens of therapeutic areas.

 In his previous role as Director, Global Research Services for FHI 360, FitzGerald drove growth of the full-service CRO by building the portfolio of Phase I – IV trials and diversifying service offerings in the US, Africa, Asia, Europe and Latin America.
 In his more than decade of work for FHI 360, he led clinical research services, business development and administrative teams to ensure a strong pipeline of opportunities aligned with the organization’s mission and capabilities.

 Prior to joining FHI 360, FitzGerald served in a variety of senior roles at the American Sexual Health Association, including serving as the Director of New Service Development, a position which involved building new lines of business for the organization.

 FitzGerald holds master’s and bachelor’s degrees in materials science from Northwestern University.

 Rob King brings more than 30 years of clinical research industry experience to his role as FHI Clinical’s Chief Operating Officer.
 King has extensive experience in global clinical operations and executive leadership, with a professional and academic focus in quality management and compliance.